TheAssassin/AppImageLauncher/README.md

 Arch Linux, Manjaro, Antergos and Netrunner Rolling users can use AUR to install AppImageLauncher by installing [appimagelauncher-git](https://aur.archlinux.org/packages/appimagelauncher-git) (thanks @NuLogicSystems for setting up the build).

+Other systems derived from the listed ones, such as for instance Linux Mint (Ubuntu), should support AppImageLauncher as well.
+If they don't, please don't hesitate to create an issue on GitHub.

+**Note:** If your system is not listed above as supported, please feel free to request support in an issue on GitHub.
+We can then discuss adding support.

 ### AppImage